senarvi/senarvi.github.io/_posts/2015-12-09-the-fundamental-measures-in-information-theory-and-probability-theory.md

 I(X=x) = -log_2(p(x))
 $$</div>

-For example, when tossing a fair coin, the probability that the outcome is head is 0.5, so the self-information of that event is <span>$-log_2(0.5) = 1$</span>.
+For example, when tossing a fair coin, the probability that the outcome is heads is 0.5, so the self-information of that event is <span>$-log_2(0.5) = 1$</span>.
-The event “head” is said to carry 1 bit of information.
+The event “heads” is said to carry 1 bit of information.

 Likewise, the term cross-entropy is often used when the distribution
 <span>$q(x)$</span> is not known, but one has an outcome from the distribution.